aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/README.md

 ---

 ### 🛠️ Technical Credits

-This project utilizes the [PS2EXE module](https://github.com/MScholtes/PS2EXE/blob/master/README.md) created by Markus Scholtes.
-I have used this open-source tool to compile my custom PowerShell logic into a user-friendly binary format.
+This project utilizes the [PS2EXE module](https://github.com/MScholtes/PS2EXE) created by Markus Scholtes.
+I have used this open-source tool to compile my custom PowerShell logic into a user-friendly binary format during local testing.

-new: This project uses the [PS2EXE module](https://github.com/MScholtes/PS2EXE) by Markus Scholtes during local testing to explore PowerShell-to-EXE packaging.
-The public repository provides the readable PowerShell source file for transparency.

 ---

-## Project Goals - ok
+## Project Goals ✅
 The primary goal of this tool is to **support the first information-gathering step**.
-By automating the collection of system details (IP, Serial, Uptime etc.), the technician can avoid manual data entry and start the support session with the necessary technical context already available.
+By automating the collection of system details such as IP address, serial number, and last reboot time, the technician can skip manual data entry and begin the support session with the necessary technical context already available.

+This is designed to positively impact MTTR (Mean Time to Resolution). or
 This can support faster handling of support requests and may positively impact MTTR (Mean Time to Resolution).

 ---